Hear Alberta Team

 Sharron Nixon, Peer Mentoring Coordinator

 Sharron has resided in Calgary since she was a young girl.
-My parents immigrated to Canada from England and we crossed “The Pond” by ship.
-My first recollections of this amazing country was icebergs.
+Her parents immigrated to Canada from England and crossed “The Pond” by ship.

 Kathy originally joined Deaf and Hear Alberta on a maternity cover-off in July of 2011.
 Deaf & Hear Alberta was very fortunate to have her stay on a permanent basis.